Raf-krs/B2bApi/README.md

 ## B2B API

 B2bApi is a modular monolith created in ASP.NET WebAPI.
 The project is related to the 2-day coding challenge.
 The purpose of the project was to assess the performance of combining Ef Core + Dapper in a single monolith.
 It is just a demo and does not include all functionalities.
 This project leverages modern tools and technologies to ensure performance, scalability, and ease of maintenance.
 Architectural decisions can be found in the [Architecture Decision Record](Architecture-decisions).

+### Used technologies

+- ASP.NET WebAPI
+- Entity Framework Core
+- Dapper
+- MediatR
+- Quartz.NET
+- Scrutor
+- Serilog
+- JWT Tokens
+- Swagger
+- ReDoc
+- Bogus
+- Shouldly
+- NSubstitute
+- Testcontainers
+- xUnit
+- Docker
+- NetArchTest

 ### Prerequisites